SynTempVision/PoETap-SplitterTest/README.md

 # PoE Tap/Splitter Test

-Investigating and fixing camera network instability (`eth0` flapping) linked to the PoE splitter hardware, and building a repeatable qualification test for any new PoE splitter model before it goes into production.

-**Note on terminology:** "PoE Tap" and "PoE Splitter" are being used interchangeably here - both refer to the inline device that taps power off the PoE Ethernet cable and splits it into a separate DC power output for the camera.
-Worth confirming with whoever specs these parts if there's a meaningful distinction between the two terms for a given vendor/product line.
+"PoE Tap" and "PoE Splitter" are being used interchangeably here

 ## Goal